Ottoman persecution of Alevis: 15th century

-It is also known that the heterodox Shiite sect hurufiyya was widely spread in Iran and Anatolia and that they made propaganda in large parts of the Ottoman Empire.
+It is also known that the Shiite sect hurufiyya was widely spread in Iran and Anatolia and that they became influential in large parts of the Ottoman Empire.
 In 1445 a group of Hurufis managed to personally meet Sultan Mehmed II, with the intention to invite him to the Hurufi faith.
 The sultan allowed them to speak for their cause, and also showed clear signs of interest in their mystical doctrines.
 This aroused discontent among Mehmed II's closest advisers who were not however, able to take direct action.
 They thus decided to call a scholar named Fakhr al-Din 'Ajami, who pretended to be interested in the Hurufi doctrines and therefore invited the leader of the present Hurufis to his home.
 However, when the Hurufi explained his faith, Fakhr al-Din could not keep himself from shouting "heretic!".
 The Hurufi then attempted to seek refuge with Mehmed II, but was subdued by Fakhr al-Din's aggressive behavior and therefore held back from defending his guests.
 The Hurufis were subsequently led to the new mosque in Edirne, where Fakhr al-Din publicly denounced their faith and preached the spiritual rewards, one would obtain by attending to the extermination of their faith.
 The Hurufi Order was then ordered to make a huge bonfire to burn their own leader.
 The head of the Hurufis was then thrown on the fire and the other Hurufis were otherwise executed.

 This incident also aligns the previous example with Orhan I, where the Sultan's sympathy towards the Torlaks was also destroyed by officials.
 In the subsequent part of Mehmed II's reign the Ottoman Empire became extended towards both east and west and thus incorporated new areas where there were a greater propensity of heterodox Islamic traditions.
 Hurufis and other heterodox Sufi groups were still subject to persecution and isolated massacres in various parts of the Ottoman Empire, however.

 In the mid-15th century there was also strife between the Ottoman Empire and the semi-autonomic Karaman area.
 In 1468–1474 disputes led Mehmed II to drive out tribes, possibly Qizilbāsh, from this area to Rumelia and in 1475 he made an end to the Karaman rule.